Roma Heritage Trail

 Getting There and Back

 On Rte #4, take Rte. #319.
 The site is located off Rte.
 319, at 78 Roma Point Rd.
 Brudenell Pt., Prince Edward Island.
-The last 2.2km is a gravel road.
 The site is 8km north of Montague.

 For more information on the history of the site, the book Jean Pierre Roma is available at $10.00 per copy in English and French.